Operating Model

 Work Never Stops

-People build their own tracking systems to fill the gap.
-For a short time, execution appears to improve.
+The usual response is more tools, more lists, more status meetings.
+People build their own tracking systems to fill the gap, and for a short time execution appears to improve.

 Structurally, nothing has changed.